Market Loves A Government That Shares Corporate Interests - Cramer's Mad Money (1/4/17)

 CEO interview - MindBody (NASDAQ:MB)

 Health and wellness is a powerful trend with influencers like Oprah endorsing weight loss programs.
-Mindbody is the cloud-based provider of business management software tailored to the fitness industry.
+MindBody is the cloud-based provider of business management software tailored to the fitness industry.
 Its stock rallied 7% after they announced a partnership with Google to pilot new fitness booking integration.
-Cramer interviewed chairman and CEO Rick Stollmeyer to know what lies ahead for the company.
+Cramer interviewed chairman and CEO Rick Stollmeyer to find out what lies ahead for the company.

 Stollmeyer said that the company has moved up from 1,000 subscribers in 2005 to 58,000 in the recent quarter.
 The company is growing revenue at 35%.
 He explained that small and medium businesses have difficulty with scheduling and tracking customers and staff.

-Mindbody provides one solution that not only takes care of scheduling and tracking, but also handles payments.
+MindBody provides one solution that not only takes care of scheduling and tracking, but also handles payments.
 They have spent $28M in R&D in the last year to become a leader in this space.
 They also take care of the customer's side of things by managing reviews for classes, trainers and fitness centers and across consumer portals and apps.

 The company makes money via subscription fees and as a payment processor.
 They have processed $6.2B worth of payments.